 Stimulation can be done by using gonadotropin injections

 While giving gonadotropin injections, follicular monitoring will be done by transvaginal ultrasound.
-Once the follicular size reaches appropriate size then induction of maturation will be done by giving HCG injection or Gnrh agonist which is known as trigger.
+Once the follicular size reaches the appropriate size then induction of maturation will be done by giving HCG injection or GnRH agonist which is known as a trigger.
 Egg retrieval can be performed at a time usually between 34 to 36 hours after trigger.

 EGG RETRIEVAL OR OOCYTE RETRIEVAL

-The egg retrieval from the patient will be done by using trans vaginal probe of ultrasound along with ovum pickup needle.
+The egg retrieval from the patient will be done by using a trans vaginal probe of ultrasound along with an ovum pick-up needle.

-Through ovum pick up needle follicular fluid is aspirated and passed to embryologist, from which they identify the oocyte.
+Through the ovum pick-up needle, follicular fluid is aspirated and passed to embryologists, from which they identify the oocyte.

-This process is a short procedure which will take 20 – 40 minutes, usually this procedure is done under general anaesthesia.
+This process is a short procedure that will take 20 – 40 minutes, usually, this procedure is done under general anesthesia.